Last Updated September 24, 2023

 Peptide researchers may therefore consult the following data taken from relevant research findings when designing an experiment.

-Tesamorelin for lipodystrophy
+Tesamorelin for Lipodystrophy

 When prescribed to treat lipodystrophy in HIV patients, the typical dose of tesamorelin is: